In a 'Plot Twist', Wikileaks Releases Documents It Claims Detail Russia Mass Surveillance Apparatus - Slashdot

 WikiLeaks, believed by many to be a Kremlin front, surprised some observers Tuesday morning (Snowden called it a "plot twist") when it released documents linking a Russian tech company with access to thousands of citizens' telephone and internet communications with Moscow.
 From a report: Writing a summary of the cache of mostly Russian-language documents, Wikileaks claims they show how a long-established Russian company which supplies software to telcos is also installing infrastructure, under state mandate, that enables Russian state agencies to tap into, search and spy on citizens' digital activity -- suggesting a similar state-funded mass surveillance program to the one utilized by the U.S.'s NSA or by GCHQ in the U.K. (both of which were detailed in the 2013 Snowden disclosures).
 The documents which Wikileaks has published (there are just 34 "base documents" in this leak) relate to a St. Petersburg-based company, called Peter-Service, which it claims is a contractor for Russian state surveillance.
 The company was set up in 1992 to provide billing solutions before going on to become a major supplier of software to the mobile telecoms industry.

-politicians don't recognize integrity (Score:4, Insightful)
+politicians don't recognize integrity (Score:5, Insightful)

 For politicians, revealing their misdeeds means you're an agent of their enemy.
 Not having any honesty or integrity themselves, they don't entertain the thought someone's agenda might be something else than supporting a particular political party.